-Cost uplift
+- 1. Cost uplift

-Lifetime losses benefits
+- 2. Lifetime losses benefits

-Lifetime NPV losses benefits
+- 3. Lifetime NPV losses benefits

-£26.85/m of cable

-We have made the decision to upsize the minimum cable size from 95mm2 to 300mm2 for new installations, where technically viable and unless space constraints make upsizing not possible.
-The ability of associated equipment to accept the larger diameter cable will be assessed in each case and we must recognise that we may need to use smaller cables; 150mm2 and 240mm2, as intermediate cables to joint on to smaller legacy cables or for terminating purposes.
-Increasing cable size to 300mm2 provides greater lifetime losses benefit over the 185mm2 cable.
-When installing cable sizes of 300mm2, the associated equipment must be able to accept the larger diameter cables.
-When replacing existing cable at the end of its life, a minimum size of 300mm2 should be adhered to where possible.
+- 553 kWh/m of cable £19.08/m of cable - £15.06/m of cable 778 kWh/m of cable £26.85/m of cable equipment to accept the larger diameter cable will be assessed in each case and we must recognise that we may need to use smaller cables; 150mm and 240mm, as intermediate cables to joint on to smaller legacy cables or for terminating purposes.
+Increasing cable size to 300mm provides greater lifetime losses benefit over the 185mm cable.
+When installing cable sizes of 300mm, the associated equipment must be able to accept the larger diameter cables.
+When replacing existing cable at the end of its life, a minimum size of 300mm should be adhered to where possible.